nonconorg/raffle.noncon.org/src/pages/terms.md

 but we will return them if the token gets bought after that date and/or by accident, just contact us through any of our published [communication channels](https://noncon.org/#connect).

-Both the raffle provider "NOCNON ORG" and the raffle PARTICIPANTS agree, that this the tokens bought for this raffle are a cryptographically binding, immutable and permanent commitment to follow the terms defined in this document, available on [https://raffle.noncon.org/terms/](https://raffle.noncon.org/terms/).
+Tokens bought for this raffle are cryptographically binding, immutable and permanent commitments to follow the terms defined in this document, available on [https://raffle.noncon.org/terms/](https://raffle.noncon.org/terms/).